xuminic/markdown-toc-c/README.md

   ```
   cat README.md | md-toc
   ```
-  The TOC will be printed out in th console.
+  The TOC will be printed out in the console.

 - read from files:
   ```
   md-toc README.md
   ```
-  The TOC will be printed out in th console.
+  The TOC will be printed out in the console.

-- overwite the TOC in the markdown files:
+- overwrite the TOC in the markdown files:

   Before doing so, you need to add a pair of place mark to let `md-toc` know where to place the TOC.
 The place marks are HTML comments so they would be hidden